AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

     1. Head over to [my Ko-Fi page](https://ko-fi.com/astreatss) and where it says "Support Astrea", you should see options to do either a one-time purchase or for a membership.
 Click on the membership tag, and proceed to join the "Realms Playerlist Premium" tier, setting up your payment source and all.

-    2. Link your Discord account with Ko-Fi and join the "Astrea's Galaxy" Discord server.
+    2. Link your Discord account with Ko-Fi and join the "Stellarium Labs" Discord server.
 Annoyingly, Ko-Fi doesn't give me a good way of seeing how this step works, so bear with me and [consult this article as necessary](https://help.ko-fi.com/hc/en-us/articles/8664701197073-How-Do-I-Join-a-Creator-s-Discord-Server-).

         - You do need to make a Ko-Fi account to do all of this - if you don't have one and your purchase Premium, you should get an email that'll allow you to create an account.
         - Ko-Fi may give you a prompt to join the Discord server right after you purchase Premium.
 If so, that's great!
 Just click that button.
 Otherwise, you can find a "Connect to Discord & Claim" button on my Ko-Fi page, or you can find it your "Payments and Orders" tab.